wheresrhys/fetch-mock/docs/blog/2024-07-21-introducing-core.md

 #### `CallLog`

 Previously items in the call history were returned as `[url, options]` arrays, with a few additional properties added.
 Now they are returned as objects - `CallLog`s - that contain all information about the call and how it was handled.
+The `CallLog` interface is also the expected input for matcher functions and response builder functions.

 #### `done()` uses route names